Here's definitive proof that a good guy with a gun doesn't always stop a bad guy with a gun

-Washington (CNN)When the shooting started at Marjory Stoneman Douglas High School last Wednesday, there was an armed deputy in the building -- someone tasked, specifically, with keeping the students inside safe.
+Washington (CNN)When the shooting started at Marjory Stoneman Douglas High School last Wednesday, there was an armed deputy on duty at the school -- someone tasked, specifically, with keeping the students inside safe.

-He ran outside when the first shots were fired.
+He was outside when the first shots were fired.
 And he stayed there for four minutes as the shooter murdered 17 people.

 These revelations about the actions -- or, more accurately, inaction -- of deputy Scot Peterson came on the same day that National Rifle Association CEO Wayne LaPierre spoke in front of the Conservative Political Action Conference, making a by now very familiar argument for guns.

-Note: Correction: This post has been updated to accurately describe where Peterson was during the shooting.